 High View Tunnel

 The High View Tunnel, also known as the Shawangunk Tunnel or the Bloomingburgh Tunnel, is near High View and was completed in 1871 under Shawangunk Mountain by the NY&OM.
-3 4 At 3,855-foot in length, High View the longest among the four tunnels on the O&W.
+3 4 At 3,855-foot in length, High View is the longest among the four tunnels on the O&W.

 The tunnel suffered from frequent rockfalls and required continuous maintenance.
 4 A stone portal and 52 feet of brick lining were added to the northern terminus in 1887, followed by the addition of brick lining between 1895 to 1904.